tcltk/tk/doc/tko.n.md

 **::tko optionget** *::classname ?-option? ..*

-This function will return a list of *-option definition* pairs ready for use in the **::tko optionset** command.
+This function will return a list of *-option definitionlist* pairs ready for use in the **::tko optiondef** command.
 The list consist of the specified options or all options if there are no options given.
 THe option will be read from the fully qualified ?::classname? definitions.

-**::tko optionset** *::classname ?-option {dbname dbclass value flags}? ..*

-The function will change or add the given options to the defined class options of the given classname.
-The definition list has the same meaning as in the **::tko optionadd** command.

 **::tko optionhide** *::classname ?-option ..*